-ASC Position Title Position Description set.
+ASC Position Title Position Description The systems analysts (SA) are also available for general data processing and programming needs, primarily on cruises where the multibeam will be a primary data set.
 The SA's act as a back-up for the network admin if necessary.
 Emergency Medical Technicians (EMT) ASC sails a minimum of one EMT on each cruise.
 While in port, non-emergency care is the responsibility of each individual and can be coordinated with the MPC and the agent.
-Once the cruise is underway the EMT is the primary medical care provider onboard.
+Once the cruise is underway, the EMT is the primary medical care provider.
 All personnel should consult with the EMT for any health or injury-related matters.